enarjord/passivbot/docs/telegram.md

 When a stop-mode is activated (you can check the parameter `stop_mode` in the `/show_config` command), you can use this mode to resume normal operation.

+!!!
+Warning
+    Using one *Telegram Bot* on multiple *passivbot* configs simultaneously **will result in errors** so You need to generate separate tokens for each config You wish to run.